pollyweb-org/pollyweb-docs/4 ⚙️ Solution/50 🫥 Agent domains/$ Agent Vaults 🫥/🫥🗄️ Agent vault.md

         * One use case where this is important is when a user has two nationalities (e.g., French and Japanese), and each nation needs its own [Identifier 🆔 agent](<../Identifiers 🆔/🆔 Identifier agent/🆔 Identifier 🫥 agent.md>).

-        * When this happens, the user's [Broker 🤵 domain](<../../20 🧑‍🦰 UI/Brokers 🤵/🤵 Broker helper/🤵 Broker 🤲 helper.md>) will ask the user to select which of the two [Identity 🆔 agents](<../Identifiers 🆔/🆔 Identifier agent/🆔 Identifier 🫥 agent.md>) should receive the [Host 🤗 domain](<../../41 🎭 Domain Roles/Hosts 🤗/🤗 Host role/🤗🎭 Host role.md>) request.
+        * When this happens, the user's [Broker 🤵 domain](<../../20 🧑‍🦰 UI/Brokers 🤵/🤵 Broker helper/🤵 Broker 🤲 helper.md>) will ask the user to select which of the two [Identifier 🆔 agents](<../Identifiers 🆔/🆔 Identifier agent/🆔 Identifier 🫥 agent.md>) should receive the [Host 🤗 domain](<../../41 🎭 Domain Roles/Hosts 🤗/🤗 Host role/🤗🎭 Host role.md>) request.

     ---
     <br/>